Fulham FC’s wider family is to mark the lives of players, fans and staff who have passed away in the last year.

-Fans are being asked to send photos of relatives and friends lost in the past year, and they will be displayed on the stadium’s screens, read out over the PA and featured in a pull-out section in the matchday programme.
+Fans were asked to send photos of relatives and friends lost in the past year, to be displayed on the stadium’s screens, read out over the PA and featured in a pull-out section in the matchday programme.

 Listening to fans

 It’s the second such event following the inaugural day on 19 February last year ahead of the Fulham v Huddersfield Town match.
 The idea emerged during discussions with the Fulham Supporters’ Trust, which represents fans’ views.